unosquare/embedio/README.md

 ## Installation:

-You can start using EmbedIO downloading the nuget.
+You can start using EmbedIO by just downloading the nuget.

 ### Package Manager